pantheon-systems/documentation/source/_docs/logs.md

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
 <p markdown="1">When appservers are migrated as a regular part of platform maintenance, log files are destroyed as they are appserver-specific.
-Consider <a href="/#automate-downloading-logs" data-proofer-ignore>automating the collection</a> of logs regularly to maintain historical log data.</p>
+Consider <a href="#automate-downloading-logs" data-proofer-ignore>automating the collection</a> of logs regularly to maintain historical log data.</p>
 </div>

 ## Access Logs Via SFTP